awaken1ng/bd-linestickers/README.md

 ![](https://camo.githubusercontent.com/78635b5611f1cb82378737c741dd3a3c255569e7/68747470733a2f2f63646e2e646973636f72646170702e636f6d2f6174746163686d656e74732f3233313434323233333138343734373534302f3331303139333031353831353739383738362f756e6b6e6f776e2e706e67)

-##### Finding length
+##### Finding sticker count
 Just count them =P

-Default length is 40, which is the standard length for most sticker packs, however, some packs, usually animated, can be an exception to this
+Default sticker count is 40, which is the standard for most sticker packs, however, some packs, usually animated, can be an exception to this

 ## Resizing the window